-Spousal maintenance is a form of continued financial support from one spouse to the other following their divorce.
-An award of spousal maintenance is occasionally ordered as part of a divorce order, depending on the circumstances of the parties, and can be ordered on a temporary or permanent basis.
+Spousal maintenance (or alimony) is a form of continued financial support from one spouse to the other following a divorce.
+A spousal maintenance award is occasionally made as part of a divorce order, depending on the circumstances of the parties.
+It can be ordered on a temporary or permanent basis.

 Spousal maintenance is determined by weighing one party’s ability to pay against the other party’s financial need.
-A spouse’s need is determined by the standard of living during the marriage, along with the spouse’s ability to be self-supporting.
+A spouse’s need is determined by the standard of living during the marriage, along with the spouse’s ability to self-support after the marriage has ended.

-At McCarten Law Firm, we concentrate much of our practice on family law, including determinations of spousal maintenance/alimony during and after divorce.
+At McCarten Law Firm, we concentrate much of our practice on family law, including determinations of spousal maintenance during and after divorce.
 We understand how stressful family law situations can be and we work hard to get the best possible results for our clients.
-If you are contemplating a divorce, contact McCarten Law Firm to arrange a consultation with one of our experienced attorneys.
+If you are contemplating a divorce, contact McCarten Law Firm to arrange a consultation with one of our experienced family law attorneys.